jurgen-kluft/ccode/README.md

 And buildsystems:

-* [Tundra](https://github.com/deplinenoise/tundra) (supported, Mac, Linux and Windows)
-* [Clay](https://github.com/jurgen-kluft/ccode/tree/master/clay) (supported on Mac, (Windows is coming soon))

-Make as a buildsystem is deprecated, but still supported:

-* [Make](https://www.gnu.org/software/make/manual/make.html) (supported on Mac and Linux)
+* [Clay](https://github.com/jurgen-kluft/ccode/tree/master/clay) (supported on Mac, Windows and Linux)

-Currently the design is quite set and the goal is to keep API changes to a minimum.
+Note: Linux is untested, since I don't have direct access to a machine with Linux.

-If you have a repository/package that uses ccode, you can do the following to generate the tundra build files (default on Mac and Linux), this example uses the `cbase` repository:
+If you have a repository/package that uses ccode, you can do the following to generate clay build files (default on Mac, Windows and Linux), this example uses the `cbase` repository:

-1. `go run cbase.go --dev=tundra`
+1. `go run cbase.go`
-2. cd into `target/tundra`
+2. cd into `target/clay`
-3. `tundra debug` (will build all configuration, e.g. debug and release)
+3. `./clay build` (will build debug, dev, test configuration)
-4. `tundra clean` (will clean all artifacts)
+4. `./clay clean` (will clean all artifacts)
-5. `tundra debugtest` (will build only `debugtest` configuration)

-For Visual Studio (on Windows, Visual Studio is the default generator):
+For Clay (on Windows):

-1. `go run cbase.go --dev=vs2022`
+1. `go run cbase.go`
-2. cd into `target/msdev`
+2. cd into `target/clay`
-3. You now should have Visual Studio solution and project files
+3. run `./clay build --build debug-dev-test`
+4. run `./build/windows-x64-debug-dev-test/unittest_cbase/unittest_cbase.exe` to run the unittest

 For Clay (on Mac):

-1. `go run cbase.go --dev=clay`
+1. `go run cbase.go`
 2. cd into `target/clay`
 3. run `./clay build --build debug-dev-test`
 4. run `./build/darwin-arm64-debug-dev-test/unittest_cbase/unittest_cbase` to run the unittest